HELPING THE WORLD ONE JOURNEY AT A TIME

 The first person to successfully raise orphaned infant elephants, Daphne has rescued and raised hundreds of orphaned elephants, rhino, warthog and antelope.
 She has also worked to reduce the human/animal conflict and poaching that creates orphans, working with schools, training rangers and supporting community development.
 At the Voi salt lick, travelers can see where these infants are eventually released into the wild and end up in the care of other orphans who have been successfully reintroduced to the wild.

-Actions for Cheetahs, Kenya
+Action for Cheetah, Kenya

 Tarangire Elephant Project, Tanzania